common-voice/sentence-collector/README.md

 We are using the same languages as Common Voice is.
 Therefore we rely on the information Common Voice stores in its repository.
 The `locales` JSON files in this repo only contain example data.
 These files get updated when deploying Sentence Collector.

-If you want to work locally with the same info as in production/staging, you can run `npm run pull-cv-locales-info` and it will download the required files.
+If you want to work locally with the same info as in production/staging, you can run `npm run pull-cv-locales-info` in the root folder and it will download the required files.
+If you additionally want to have all the translations available locally, you can run `npm run pull-cv-translations` in the root folder.

 ## Getting required parameters from Auth0